 The Census Bureau, following these standards, defines a Pacific Islander as “a person having origins in any of the original peoples of Hawaii, Guam, Samoa, or other Pacific Islands.”

-The latest available demographic data on Pacific Islanders comes from the 2021 American Community Survey.
-Its economic and educational outcome breakdowns only analyze the largest Pacific Islander ethnic groups in the US.
+The latest available demographic data on Pacific Islanders comes from the 2022 and 2023 American Community Survey.
+Its economic and educational outcome breakdowns only analyze the nation’s largest Pacific Islander ethnic groups.

 Page sources and methodology